Get instant quote

 Additive manufacturing

-Additive manufacturing – also known as 3D printing – refers to a process in which material is added atop itself to create a part.
-It is able to produce highly complex shapes that would otherwise be impossible with traditional (subtractive) manufacturing methods, generates less waste, and can be faster and less expensive, especially when producing small batches of complex parts.
-Creating simple parts, however, can be slower than subtractive manufacturing, and the range of available materials is generally smaller.
+Additive manufacturing, also known as 3D printing, builds parts by adding material layer by layer.
+It produces complex geometries that are difficult or impossible with subtractive methods, generates less waste, and can be faster and more cost effective for small batches of complex parts.
+For simple parts, however, additive processes can be slower than subtractive methods, and the available material range is generally more limited.

 Common types of additive manufacturing include:

 • Stereolithography (SLA).
-Also known as resin 3D printing, SLA uses UV lasers as a light source to selectively cure a polymer resin and create a finished part.
+Also called resin 3D printing, SLA uses a UV laser to selectively cure a liquid polymer resin, building parts layer by layer.

 Metal forming